-Mr. Cloke has worked as a professional software developer on both sides of the Atlantic, having moved with his family from England to Orlando in 1992 while working for Xerox Corporation.
-He currently serves as senior program director at Aspect Software, a communications company with offices in downtown Orlando.
+Mr. Cloke has worked as a professional software developer and executive on both sides of the Atlantic, having moved with his family from England to Orlando in 1992 while working for Xerox Corporation.
+He currently serves as Chief Product Officer at Sighthound, a technology startup with offices in downtown Winter Park.

 Tam Costar joined The Geneva School board of governors in 2014.
 Mrs. Costar and her husband Chuck have been Geneva parents since their oldest child started kindergarten in 2007.
 They reside in Winter Park with their four children: Emily (TGS Class of 2020), Kate (TGS Class of 2022), Caroline (TGS Class of 2026), and Baker (TGS Class of 2027).

 Mrs. Costar earned her undergraduate degree from Tulane University in 1989 and completed the executive MBA program at the Crummer School at Rollins College graduating in 1999.
 She has worked in the healthcare industry for over twenty-two years in a variety of roles with both Merck and Boston Scientific, and most recently Amgen.

 Mrs. Costar is an active member of First United Methodist Church of Winter Park where she currently serves on the finance committee and regularly teaches in her children’s Sunday school classes.